 The GrainPro CO2 analyzer uses a non-dispersive infrared radiation (NDIR) sensor for the detection of carbon dioxide.
 When a sensor encounters a target gas, voltage signal is generated in proportion to the gas concentration.
-This voltage signal is amplified, digitized and displayed on the instrument's OLED display.
+This voltage signal is amplified, digitized and displayed on the instrument's OLED display

 3.6.1.
-When taking the carbon dioxide reading, connect the flexible adapter hose into the plastic valve.
+When taking the carbon dioxide or oxygen reading, install the flexible adapter hose into the plastic valve.